04 Jan Withdrawal Symptoms Caused by Stopping Addictive Substances and How to Manage Them

 - Narcotics such as opioid pain medications and heroin – Bone, joint, and muscle aches, gastrointestinal issues, and increased pain sensitivity.

-- Stimulants such as the amphetamines and cocaine – anxiety, aggression, depression, sweating, fevers, stomach aches, and tremors.
+- Stimulants such as amphetamines and cocaine – anxiety, aggression, depression, sweating, fevers, stomach aches, and tremors.

 - Bath salts – paranoia, tremors, depression, and sleeping difficulties.